ENV BIOL 4070A - Honours Ecology and Environmental Science Project (T/Y) Cont

 General Course Information

-Course Code ENV BIOL 4070A Course Honours Ecology and Environmental Science Project (T/Y) Cont Coordinating Unit School of Biological Sciences Term Semester 2 Level Undergraduate Location/s North Terrace Campus Contact Up to 15 hours per week Available for Study Abroad and Exchange N Incompatible ENV BIOL 4000AB/ENV BIOL 4005A/B, ENV BIOL 4030A/B Restrictions BSc Honours Ecology & Environmental Science Course Description The focus of this course is about the execution of a piece of original research, and on implementing the research proposal developed in the Adv Ecol & Env Sci (Hons) course (ENV BIOL 4050A/B).
+Course Code ENV BIOL 4070A Course Honours Ecology and Environmental Science Project (T/Y) Cont Coordinating Unit School of Biological Sciences Term Semester 1 Level Undergraduate Location/s North Terrace Campus Contact By Supervision Available for Study Abroad and Exchange N Incompatible ENV BIOL 4000AB/ENV BIOL 4005A/B, ENV BIOL 4030A/B Restrictions Available only to students admitted to the relevant Honours program Course Description The focus of this course is about the execution of a piece of original research, and on implementing the research proposal developed in the Adv Ecol & Env Sci (Hons) course (ENV BIOL 4050A/B).
 The two courses are closely aligned and are designed to be done in parallel at the same time, and interact.
 The two courses complement each other and form the Honours program in Ecology and Environmental Science.
 Students investigate an area of Ecology and Environmental Science and discover interesting phenomena to observe, one or more original questions to answer and corresponding hypotheses to test.
 The project includes the design, execution, analysis and reporting of a discrete research project.
 The student is largely responsible for the conduct of the project, but receives counsel and direction from a member of staff with relevant expertise.